raphaelgatti/v2-ach-api-docs/source/includes/_transfers.md

 }
 ```

-Retrieve a Customer record's list of transfers.
+Retrieve a Customer's list of transfers.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `ManageCustomers` scope.</aside>